kubernetes/enhancements/keps/sig-auth/4601-authorize-with-selectors/README.md

 * For Update/Patch, this means that the finalNewObject and oldObject must match the field and label selector.
 * For Delete, this means that the oldObject must match the field and label selector.

-We do not expand field and label selectors for Get, because if a client is specifying a selector, they can add a `.metadata.name` field selector and use a List to get equivalent functionality.
+We do not allow field and label selectors for Get, because if a client is specifying a selector, they can add a `.metadata.name` field selector and use a List to get equivalent functionality.

 ### SubjectAccessReview Changes